YourLife Plan can be tailored to meet your specific needs by choosing the right combination of products.

 Critical illness cover pays out if you die or suffer a serious or terminal illness.
 Depending on how much you choose to insure, the payout could allow you to cover your family’s financial needs, pursue a less stressful lifestyle while you recover, secure your home or simply give you peace of mind in adverse times.

 We automatically cover any children you have now or in the future – as standard.
-Our enhanced children’s critical illness cover allows a parent to claim up to 50% of the value of their policy, up to a maximum of £25,000, if their child is diagnosed with one of the critical illnesses we cover.
-We also include seven additional child-specific conditions such as Diabetes Type 1, Down’s syndrome or spina bifida*.
-We also double the total payment, up to a maximum of £50,000, if curative or stabilising treatment is only available overseas and pay £5,000 as a child death benefit if your child dies during the term of the cover.
+Our enhanced children’s critical illness cover allows a parent to claim up to 50% of the value of their policy, up to a maximum of £35,000, if their child is diagnosed with one of the critical illnesses we cover.
+We also include ten additional child-specific conditions such as cystic fibrosis, Down’s syndrome and spina bifida*.
+We also double the total payment, up to a maximum of £70,000, if curative or stabilising treatment is only available overseas and pay £10,000 as a child life cover benefit if your child dies during the term of the cover.
+We aim to make life easier, so if a child is diagnosed with a terminal illness we’ll pay the child life cover benefit early.

 If an illness or injury prevents you from working, income protection can provide an essential safety net by paying a replacement income, while helping you get back into the workplace earlier with a range of rehabilitation support services.